 Monetary Authority of Singapore

-This project focuses on getting the local currency tokenized, redesigning real-time gross settlement, improving cross-border payments, and enabling a broad ecosystem collaboration, falling under Wholesale CBDC.
+This project focuses on tokenising the local currency, redesigning real-time gross settlement, improving cross-border payments, and enabling a broad ecosystem collaboration, falling under Wholesale CBDC.

 South African Reserve Bank